MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/lock.md

 For Python, Ruby and NPM.

 - `1.2.3` - exact match.
 All support.
+Uncommon in JS.
 - `>=1.2.3, <2` - range.
 All support.
+Uncommon in JS.
-- `~1.2.3` -  using tilde - compatible patch increments.
+- `~1.2.3` -  using tilde - compatible patch increments i.e. `X.Y.*` with minimum `Z`.
 Supported by all.
+Very common in JS as it gets automatically set in package.json file.
+- Tilde variations.
+I've never seen these in JS/NPM and they might not even be valid.
     - `~= 1.2.3` - using tilde and equals - Python only.
+Common.
     - `~> 1.2.3` - using tilde and greater than - Ruby only.
+Common.
-- `^1.2.3` - using caret - minor versions.
-Supported by NPM only.
+- `^1.2.3` - using caret - minor versions i.e. `X.*.*` with minimum `Y` and `Z`.
+Supported by NPM/JS only.
+Sometimes set manually in package.json file.

-- Note that NPM versions work differently above and below the first major release - `1.0.0`.
+Note that NPM versions work differently above and below the first major release - `1.0.0`.